 Another point to note that may interest some of you is defining what the word Viking means, what the word describes, and how that might affect how we interpret the findings.
 If we use the word Viking to describe all Scandinavians of the Viking Age, then the sources and evidence discussed above make sense and satisfactorily answer our question.
 However, if we restrict our meaning of the word Viking to only those who left and roved foreign lands, we will find the above discussion lacking in every respect.

 We only have the evidence we have.
-Many factors can influence a population’s height, and considering the geographical dispersal of their population and the time span separating the first Vikings to the last, it’s hard to say definitively what their average height was.
-What we can say through archaeological evidence is that Vikings were not taller or shorter than their southern neighbors.
+Many factors can influence a population’s height, and considering the geographical dispersal of their people and the time span separating the first Vikings to the last, it’s hard to say definitively what their average height was.
+What we can tell through archaeological evidence is that Vikings were not taller or shorter than their southern neighbors.
 We can also say that, similar to other European countries, the men and women of Viking Age Scandinavia were shorter than the people who live there today.